Giftbit/Lightrail-API-V2-Docs/docs/drop-in-gift-cards.md

 Also, before going live or to see test Stripe charges show up in your Stripe account, you'll need to connect your Stripe account on your account's [Integrations](https://www.lightrail.com/app/#/account/api) page.

 #### Shared Secret
 Set the shared secret that Lightrail will use to verify calls made using shopper tokens (see below).
-This step is usually done in the web app (coming soon!) but currently must be done through the API:
+This step is done through the API:

 `PUT https://api.lightrail.com/v1/storage/jwtSecret`

-The request body will simply be a string, which will be stored as your shared secret:
+The request body will simply be a JSON string, which will be stored as your shared secret:

 `"unguessable-secret"`